scalar-labs/scalardb/docs/api-guide.md

 ```

 The `begin()` API could throw `TransactionException` and `TransactionNotFoundException`.
-If you catch `TransactionException`, it indicates some failure (e.g., database failure and network error) happens during the transaction, so you should cancel the transaction or retry the transaction after the failure or error is fixed.
+If you catch `TransactionException`, it indicates that the transaction fails to begin due to transient or nontransient faults.
+You can try retrying the transaction, but you may not be able to begin the transaction due to nontransient faults.
-If you catch `TransactionNotFoundException`, it indicates the transaction fails to begin due to transient faults.
+If you catch `TransactionNotFoundException`, it indicates that the transaction fails to begin due to transient faults.
 You can retry the transaction.
-So you can retry the transaction in this case.

 The APIs for CRUD operations (`get()`/`scan()`/`put()`/`delete()`/`mutate()`) could throw `CrudException` and `CrudConflictException`.
-If you catch `CrudException`, it indicates some failure (e.g., database failure and network error) happens during the transaction, so you should cancel the transaction or retry the transaction after the failure or error is fixed.
+If you catch `CrudException`, it indicates that the transaction CRUD operation fails due to transient or nontransient faults.
+You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is nontranient.
-If you catch `CrudConflictException`, it indicates a transaction conflict occurs during the transaction, so you can retry the transaction from the beginning, preferably with well-adjusted exponential backoff based on your application and environment.
+If you catch `CrudConflictException`, it indicates that the transaction CRUD operation fails due to transient faults (e.g., a conflict error).
+You can retry the transaction from the beginning.

-The sample code retries three times maximum and sleeps 100 milliseconds before retrying the transaction.
+The APIs for mutation operations (`put()`/`delete()`/`mutate()`) could also throw `UnsatisfiedConditionException`.
+If you can this exception, it indicates that the condition for the mutation operation is not met.
+You can handle this exception according to your application requirements.

 Also, the `commit()` API could throw `CommitException`, `CommitConflictException`, and `UnknownTransactionStatusException`.
-If you catch `CommitException`, like the `CrudException` case, you should cancel the transaction or retry the transaction after the failure or error is fixed.
+If you catch `CommitException`, it indicates that committing the transaction fails due to transient or nontransient faults.
+You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is nontranient.
-If you catch `CommitConflictException`, like the `CrudConflictException` case, you can retry the transaction from the beginning.
+If you catch `CommitConflictException`, it indicates that committing the transaction fails due to transient faults (e.g., a conflict error).
+You can retry the transaction from the beginning.
-If you catch `UnknownTransactionStatusException`, you are not sure if the transaction succeeds or not.
+If you catch `UnknownTransactionStatusException`, it indicates that you are not sure if the transaction succeeds or not.
 In such a case, you need to check if the transaction is committed successfully or not and retry it if it fails.
 How to identify a transaction status is delegated to users.
 You may want to create a transaction status table and update it transactionally with other application data so that you can get the status of a transaction from the status table.

-Please note that if you begin a transaction by specifying a transaction ID, you must use a different ID when you retry the transaction.

 Although not illustrated in the sample code, the `resume()` API could also throw a `TransactionNotFoundException`.
 This exception indicates that the transaction associated with the specified ID was not found, and it might have been expired.
-In such cases, you can retry the transaction from the beginning.
+In such cases, you can retry the transaction from the beginning since the cause of this exception is basically transient.

+In the sample code, for `UnknownTransactionStatusException`, the transaction doesn't retry because the cause of the exception is nontransient.
+Also, for `UnsatisfiedConditionException`, the transaction doesn't retry because how to handle this exception depends on your application requirements.
+For other exceptions, the transaction tries retrying because the cause of the exception is transient or nontransient.
+If the cause of the exception is transient, the transaction may succeed if you retry it.
+However, if the cause of the exception is nontransient, the transaction may still fail even if you retry it.
+In such a case, you will exhaust the number of retries.

+Please note that if you begin a transaction by specifying a transaction ID, you must use a different ID when you retry the transaction.
+And, in the sample code, the transaction retries three times maximum and sleeps fixed 100 milliseconds before it retries.
+But you can choose a retry policy according to your application requirements, such as exponential backoff.

 ## Transactional operations for Two-phase Commit Transaction